SonarSource/sonarlint-visualstudio/MarketPlaceFiles/VS2022/overview-2022.md

 SonarQube for IDE (formerly SonarLint) helps you detect and fix Bugs, Code Smells, and Security Vulnerabilities in-IDE.

-It supports C#, VB.NET, C, C++, JS, and TS.
+It supports C#, VB.NET, C, C++, JS, TS, CSS, HTML and T-SQL.
 The extension highlights coding flaws on the fly and provides clear guidance to fix issues before code is committed.

 ## **What is SonarQube for IDE**